The Pike School Handbook

 In addition to the disciplinary consequences set forth in this Handbook, violations of this policy may result in mandatory education classes on the hazards of using tobacco products.

 Families’ Role in Alcohol/Drug Prevention

-The following goals have been developed for parents as a guide for discussion about drug/alcohol use prevention, and as a foundation for community agreement.
+The following goals have been developed for parents/ guardians as a guide for discussion about drug/alcohol use prevention, and as a foundation for community agreement.

 In addition, we will:

-- Communicate openly with other parents to establish a sense of community and to provide support in giving consistent messages to our young people.
+6. Communicate openly with other parents/guardians to establish a sense of community and to provide support in giving consistent messages to our young people.

 The division heads are available for discussions with parents and students on a variety of matters, including alcohol and drug-related issues.
-The School Counselor is available for consultation with parents and students on a variety of issues, including drugs and alcohol.
+The School Counselors are available for consultation with parents/guardians and students on a variety of issues, including drugs and alcohol.